facebook/nuclide/docs/_docs/languages/cpp.md

 > flag.

-You may also provide additional project-wide compilation flags and include paths (such as `-isystem` includes) in a `.nuclide_clang_config.json` file at the root of your project.
-These flags will specifically be used for the [Nuclide C++ features](#features) that require libclang, rather than in the build process itself.
+You may also provide additional project-wide compilation flags and include paths (such as `-isystem` includes), as well as compilation flags to ignore, in a `.nuclide_clang_config.json` file at the root of your project.
+These flags will specifically be used for the [Nuclide C++ features](#features) that require libclang, rather than in the build process itself, and they will be appended to the end of the compilation line.
 This file should look as follows:
 > `{ 'extra_compiler_flags': [..], 'ignored_compiler_flags': [..] }`

 ### Installing Buck